frederic-perez/AmE-dictionary/data/idioms.md

 __bring the house down__ :two: __1__ Literally, to raze or demolish a house so that nothing is left standing. __2__ :dart: To perform or entertain so successfully as to cause the audience to erupt in applause, laughter, or cheers for a long stretch of time.
 __bring to an end__
 __bring to light__
+__bristle at something__ :dart: [:scroll: Alludes to a dog or cat raising the hair on its back in anger or as a threat] To show sudden anger or other negative response to something. _She bristled at the suggestion._
 __bristle with something__ _phr v_ :nine::m: [:sound: bristled with] (bristled, bristling) Be covered with or abundant in. _Syn_ abound, swarm, teem, crawl, overflow _The roof bristled with antennae._ _He bristled with news reporters in South Africa._ :es: estar repleto
 __broad (brush) strokes__
 __broken record__ :dart::five: A person or thing that repeats itself over and over again.
 Likened to vinyl records that when severely scratched (i.e., “broken”) can loop over the same recorded segment endlessly. _I feel like a broken record having to tell you this each day, but please clean your room!_